Vote on redrawn City Council districts set for Wednesday

 Under the proposed redistricting map to be considered by councilors Wednesday, the district populations would range from 45,007 in District 4 to 46,960 in District 6.

-That vote is scheduled to take place at 5 p.m. in City Council chambers of City Hall, 175 E. Second St.
+That vote is scheduled to take place at 5 p.m. in the City Council chambers at City Hall, 175 E. Second St.

 Throwback Tulsa: Voters approve of switching from mayor-commission form of government to mayor-council on this day in 1989